-A Maryland federal perjury lawyer can work with a person who is facing these charges in a federal court in Maryland by explaining what they can expect from the process and how to prepare an aggressive defense.
+A Maryland federal perjury lawyer can work with a person who is facing these charges in a federal court by explaining what they can expect from the process and how to prepare an aggressive defense.

 In order to prove a perjury charge, the government must prove all elements of the crime beyond a reasonable doubt.
 Each state also has its own perjury statute.
 The particular circumstances of where the alleged false statement was given and under what context will dictate whether a person is prosecuted for perjury under federal law or state law.

 In any legal action governed by federal law, the government must be able to prove the accused took a sworn oath or legal promise to tell the truth, and purposefully and with full knowledge made a false statement, or told a lie while under oath.
 Perjury also requires the government prove the false statement was material.
 A Maryland federal perjury attorney can help if a person’s case is brought by a federal prosecutor in a federal court in Maryland.

 Courts have construed the term material in the context of perjury to mean of great importance and/or about a topic which has the ability to influence or is capable of influencing an outcome.
 An example would be if a witness said they discussed a federal conspiracy plan over breakfast.
 That statement alone is material to the case, but if the witness also volunteered that during breakfast they dined on steak and eggs when they were, in fact, drinking coffee and eating pastry, these facts have no bearing on the outcome of the case, and thus would not be material in the context of perjury.